Amos47/2400/Chapter5/Ch05_Basics.md

 ###Using blockchains for transactions

 Here's how it works.
-To transfer ownership of something you own to someone else (in Bitcoin this is bitcoin funds but it could be anything as we will later explain), both parties must have an account on the system used for the exchange.
+To transfer ownership of something you own to someone else (in Bitcoin this is Bitcoin funds but it could be anything as we will later explain), both parties must have an account on the system used for the exchange.
 For person A to transfer ownership to person B, all that is required is that A send a message to the network that they want to transfer some amount of whatever is being traded from A to B. Each recipient of the message updates their local copy of the blockchain to reflect the change, and passes the message on to the next node.
 This message contains the *digital signature* of both the sender and the recipient.
 Thus the message is to send *x* from the account of the owner of digital signature *A* to the account of the owner of digital signature *B*.
 Since the identities of both parties to the transaction are *protected by PKI*, the exchange is completely private, even though all participants in the network can see the transaction.

 ###Hash (no not *that* kind)